sparks-baird/matsci-opt-benchmarks/README.md

 underlying objective function.

 To accomplish this, I plan to:
-- run ~10 repeats for every set of parameters and fit separate models for each quantile of the noise distribution
+- run ~10 repeats for every set of parameters and fit separate models for quantiles of the noise distribution
 - Get a large enough quasi-random sampling of the search space to accurately model intricate interactions between parameters (i.e. the response surface)
 - Train a classification model that short-circuits the regression model, returning NaN